raduchiriac/meteor-stats/README.md

 `meteor add raduchiriac:stats`

 ### Usage
-Add it once, visible everywhere (this will probably change soon with #1).
-Below are the default values, but make sure you add your own CSS properties if needed.
+Below is an example with the default values, but make sure you add your own CSS properties as needed.
 ```javascript
 if (Meteor.isClient) {
   Meteor.startup(function () {